 Chief Information Security Officer Job Description

-Chief Information Security Officer (CISO) is a senior level executive position who is responsible the development and execution of cyber security policies.
+Chief Information Security Officer (CISO) is a senior-level executive position who is responsible for the development and execution of cyber security policies.
 The CISO is accountable for the reduction or mitigation of cyber security risks, operational compliance, and department finances.

 What is the Role of a Chief Security Officer?

 Roles of the Chief Information Security Officer Include:

 - Hiring an Information Technology team (IT)

 - Directing IT and cyber security staff